Has a member of your family died because of someone else’s negligence?

 Do you need a Houston Wrongful Death Accident Attorney?

 Hopefully, you will never need a wrongful death accident attorney.
-But, if you do need a Houston wrongful death attorney, then call Molina Law Firm today.

 Many people in Houston die from accidents that are caused by someone’s negligence.
 In 2021, according to State officials, Houston had over 300 fatalities because of accidents.
 Texas drivers involved in a fatality accident are required to stop at the accident site–the Texas laws requiring drivers to stop at the scene are here.
 If someone else’s negligence caused the death of a loved one, then you likely need to consult with a Houston Wrongful Death Accident Lawyer at Molina Law Firm.
 Accidents are caused by various dangerous situations.
 For example, Houston roads continue to see more traffic as the population grows and construction continues to increase.
 Houston’s never-ending road and building construction employs thousands of people.
 These workers are on our roads and construction sites.
 Wrongful death accidents can also occur on the job.
 Also, the internet economy has added many more drivers, delivery drivers, and rented vehicles to our roads.